Peru: ICFC Field Training Fellowship - Biome Conservation

 Threats:

 Students in Latin America have few opportunities for field-based training that addresses important conservation issues.
 Leadership requires personnel with skill sets, experience, and fortitude — characteristics that are not readily acquired in university or other academic settings.
-Large conservation organizations and academic institutions are increasingly staffed by professionals who are well grounded in theory, but who have little experience in field conditions.
+Large conservation organizations and academic institutions are increasingly staffed by professionals who are well grounded in theory but have little experience in field conditions.

 Actions & Results: